GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 ![LED connection](/docs/images/buildguide/LED_soldered.jpg)

-The advantage of soldering in the Microcontroller first is that you can occasionally check if all the LEDs work before continuing.
+The advantage of soldering in the microcontroller first is that you can occasionally check if all the LEDs work before continuing.

 ![KLOR LED working](/docs/images/buildguide/LED_closeup.jpg)